conallkavanagh/2023-ca326-jfarrell-ckavanagh/docs/3-final-reports/technical_manual.md

 ### 1.1 Overview

-Provides a brief overview of the system / product to be developed.
-It should include a description of the need for the system, briefly describe its functions and explain how it will work with other systems (if appropriate).

 We have developed a programming language that is meant to be easy to learn by beginners.
 We designed the language to use grammer from natural language as a way to make it easier for beginners to understand what is going on.
 The language is dynamically typed and imperative.
 It supports variables, loops, if statements and functions.

-Michael: here you talk overall about the system, like a dragons den pitch, list what a user can do on your platform (pref as bullet points)

-e.g.

 the features of our programming language include:
 - variables, with dynamic typing